 She taught me to live life on my own terms, and damn the torpedoes.
 She set an example that even today is frightening for me to consider and aspire to.
 You could argue that it was her disease that spurred her on, that gave her that courage.
 Maybe you're right.
-If so, she was in the strong minority in that regard.
+If so, she was in the strong minority.
 In the years since her death I have seen that what most people do when confronted by their impending mortality is give up.
 I've seen that so often, in fact, that when it doesn't happen, I'm surprised.
-Mortality doesn't get people off their asses, no. If anything, the vast majority lie down on their plots and dent the grass before the hole is even dug.
+Mortality doesn't get people off their asses.
+If anything, the vast majority lie down on their plots and dent the grass before the hole is even dug.

 In fear of loneliness, I worked pretty hard at doing just that.
 I worked hard at becoming a "regular guy."
 I worked hard at selling out.
 I tried adopting the standard suburban mindset.
 I tried standardizing myself, sanding the edges off, watering down my worldview, taking the fire out of my opinions.